 To configure your resource pools according to the requirements of your deployment, see resource pools

 Each IaaS has different ways of limiting resource consumption for scaling VMs.
 Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, will be available when scaling.

-For database services deployed outside Cloud Foundry, plan to leverage your infrastructure’s high availability features and to configure backup and restore where possible.
+For database services deployed outside PWS, plan to leverage your infrastructure’s high availability features and to configure backup and restore where possible.